 He graduated from the renowned Politecnico di Milano in 1937 and soon after started an architectural design practice with his older brother Livio.

 After their oldest brother, Livio, left the practice in 1952 to pursue other interests, the two younger Castiglioni brothers, Pier and Achille, worked as a team and soon became an unstoppable design force.
-So much in sync was their vision that it was impossible to attribute the designs they created together to one or the other.
+Their vision was so in sync that it was impossible to attribute the designs they created together to one or the other.

 They made many purists uncomfortable with their vision of modern lifestyle at the exhibition of their "Colori e forme nella casa d'oggi" (Colors and Forms in Today's Home) in 1957.
 Their colorful jumble of styles which incorporated old and new furnishings instead of uniformly-styled interiors antagonized many specialists of the time.

-While Pier collaborated with his brother on a wide variety of projects, his partnership with Achille was particularly successful so far as their lighting products for companies like FLOS, Arredoluce, and Artemide were concerned.
+While Pier collaborated with his brother on a wide variety of projects, their lighting products for brands like FLOS, Arredoluce, and Artemide were particularly successful.

 Their focus on producing highly functional lights that were as practical as they were aesthetic raised them to design stardom.
 Pier along with his brother Achille designed many bestsellers for FLOS aside from their most famous creation the Arco floor lamp.

-The Taraxacum, Splügen Bräu, and Viscontea hanging lamps; Gatto, Taccia, and Snoopy table lamps; and the Toio floor lamp designed by the two brothers when they were at the peak of their career continue to be part of the FLOS collection to this day.
+The Taraxacum, Splügen Bräu, and Viscontea hanging lamps; Gatto, Taccia, and Snoopy table lamps; and the Toio floor lamp designed by the two brothers when they were at the peak of their career continue to be part of the FLOS collection today.

 Such was the talent of Pier Castiglioni that he received many awards and prizes in his lifetime including six “Compasso d’Oro.”